carterjbastian/platform_api_documentation/source/index.html.md

 We provide API access to read and modify your investors' accreditation data programmatically.

 Some common use cases for the Accreditation API include:

 * Registering your users as Investors in our platform.
+* Fetching a portal link for your user to click.
+* Querying all of your investors, or events that have occurred.
-* Adding information about accreditation data to your investors' user account within your platform.
+* Getting the accreditation or status associated with a user in your platform.
-* Checking the status of an investor's accreditation before allowing them to perform certain actions or see certain views on your platform
-* Automatically creating sponsor accounts when a new issuer joins your platform
-* Creating custom dashboards for your internal team
+* Creating custom dashboards for your sponsors or internal teams.
+* Updating your webhooks or querying events that were delivered to your webhooks in the past.

 ## Register an Investor

 To create new investors on our platform, you will use the `register` endpoint.

 This endpoint allows you to register an investor for your platform.
-If an investor matching the criteria you mentioned
+If an investor matching the criteria you mentioned exists already, that investor will be returned.

-This endpoint also allows you to pre-fill information about the investor so that they don't need to answer redundant questions.
+This endpoint also allows you to pre-fill information about the investor (so they will not be asked to re-enter that information).

 ### HTTP Request